ibm-cloud-docs/key-protect/view-keys.md

 specify.

 For example, you might have 3000 total keys that are stored in your
-{{site.data.keyword.keymanagementserviceshort}} service instance, but you want to retrieve keys 200 - 300 when you make a `GET /keys` request.
+{{site.data.keyword.keymanagementserviceshort}} instance, but you want to retrieve keys 200 - 300 when you make a `GET /keys` request.

 You can use the following example request to retrieve a different set of keys.